Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 There is still time!
 Take time everyday to enjoy activities that help you stress less and prevent burnout.
 Listen to inspiring music, read a favorite book, enjoy time with a pet, pursue a passion or hobby, or spend time in nature.
 These fun and relaxing activities are unique to each person and when practiced daily help to improve mood and overall well-being.
 Add one point to Your Score and let the fun begin.

-How often do you engage in activities that bring you joy?
+How often do you engage in activities that bring you joy and recharge?

 Enjoy a hobby, travel, connect with a friend, be creative, soak in great art, head to the beach or take a hike, and simply recharge.